-Led by artist Clare Summons, you will discover the wonder of wet felting techniques to create your own piece inspired by the beautiful spring landscape of Bore Place.
+Led by artist Clare Summons, you will discover the wonder of wet felting techniques to create your own piece inspired by the beautiful seasonal landscape of Bore Place.

-We will start the day by making a piece of basic wet felt which explores the techniques needed to understand this ancient craft.
-Developing your own ideas from drawings/photographs of the spring landscape everyone will make create an inspired wet felted landscape using colour, pattern, form and texture.
+We will start the day by making a piece of basic wet felt to explore the techniques needed to understand this ancient craft.
+Developing your own ideas from drawings/photographs of the natural landscape and farmland, you will create an inspired wet felted landscape using colour, pattern, form and texture.
 We will also talk about machine embroidery and needle felting to enhance and embellish your final creation.
 Your piece could simply be displayed as a wallhanging, or if you're feeling more creative it could perhaps be used as a felt cushion panel, or maybe a felt table runner...

 Please arrive at 9:30am for tea/coffee, ready for a 10:00am start.